jeremyosborne/ant_cities/README.md

 - Not Started or on hold.

 - User Interface
-    * BUG: Zoom in/out, recenter map, recenter minimap, notice the jump of the bounding box in the minimap.
     * Separate visual UI from logic simulation.
 Next step on path to multiprocess capable game (UI in one process, game in another).
         * Make sure all binary image data is isolated in the view code, not